 - Once the tournament will get close to the prize money the tournament will be on the bubble (at the Tournament Director’s discretion).

 - During the bubble play will continue ‘Hand For Hand’, one hand will be played at each table at the same time.
 Each table, once the action is over, will halt play and must wait for the announcement of the Tournament Staff to deal the next hand.

-Action will be announced on the microphone and player must stay at their seat during ‘Hand For Hand’ or otherwise could incur into a penalty.
+- Action will be announced on the microphone and players must stay at their seat during ‘Hand For Hand’ or otherwise could incur into a penalty.

 - A player might be warned or incur into a penalty for not abiding the rules or per Tournament Staff discretion

 - Any form of aggressive behavior and foul language towards anybody is not tolerated.